BoulderH/psgnuitka/README.md

-# psgnuitka
+# psgnuitka - a GUI tool to build app with nuitka
-A graphical tool to facilitate the generation of Python executables using Nuitka